 Northrop Grumman aims to solve the toughest problems in space, aeronautics, defence and cyberspace.

 It is clear that veterans need a better support network for life outside of the military, beyond the measures currently in place.
 UK Veterans' Affairs Minister, Johnny Mercer, shares how to fix a broken system.

 Pega and WithYouWithMe are aiming to make technology roles more accessible and address underemployment among ex-military personnel by focusing on individuals’ potential, not experience.

 Pacific Navy News

 The Canadian Government can call up cyber-and-technology-trained Canadian Armed Forces veterans to fill the overwhelming cyber resource demand in the Public Service.

-Tom Moore, CEO of WYWM, said: “Our company was founded on the principle of doing the right thing for those who have served their country.
+Tom Moore, Co-founder of WYWM, said: “Our company was founded on the principle of doing the right thing for those who have served their country.
 It is only right that we now protect those who protected us as they transition into new careers.